zheng-hang/kong-flights/readme.md

 We used `Flask-CORS` to explicitly allowing cross-origins access to our microservices to prepare for the web pages.

 # API Used
-We incorporated `SIA API` (https://developer.singaporeair.com/api_flight_schedule) and `Lufthansa API` (https://developer.lufthansa.com/docs/read/api_details/flight_schedules) into our Scraper complex microservice.
+We incorporated `RyanAir API` and `Lufthansa API` into our Scraper complex microservice.

 This allows us to obtain all new available flights from SIA and Lufthansa for passengers to view and book.
 This is done through our Scraper complex microservice through a HTTP GET request.